History and Change

 “They rarely come among us anymore, and we don’t visit them.”

-“And the Bizra live with the Krale, the monsters that attack at moonwatch.”
+“Their land is far away, across the ocean, and the Bizra live with the Krale, the monsters that attack at moonwatch.”

 Birth